matthiaaas/clean-express-prisma/README.md

 ## Production

+The template contains pre-configured Procfile and is ready to be deployed on [Heroku](https://heroku.com) out-of-the-box.
+For deployment on other platforms further configuration might be necessary.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-(Not Recommended) Manually run build for production
+(Not Recommended) Manually run build scripts for production

 ```
 yarn build